colinmcintosh/SLIDER-cli/README.md

 Checkout the [Releases](https://github.com/colinmcintosh/SLIDER-cli/releases)
 page to download the latest version, or you can build the source code with `make build`, which requires Golang and CMake.

-Note: This is not an official product of NWS, NOAA, RAMMB, or CIRA.

 ## Example Usage